jayagami/auto-apply-xtu-settings/README.md

 **You should konw what you are doing!!!Test before.**

-__all you need to do is input xtu profile name. [auto-apply-profile](https://github.com/jayagami/auto-apply-xtu-settings/releases/tag/auto-apply-profile)__
+__all you need to do is inputing xtu profile name. [auto-apply-profile](https://github.com/jayagami/auto-apply-xtu-settings/releases/tag/auto-apply-profile)__